Cost & Coverage

 Allstate’s application process is about as easy as it gets and can be done online in its entirety.
 You simply plug in your ZIP code, personal information, and home address and Allstate will then autofill the bulk of questions related to your home, such as its age, number of floors, and foundation type.
-You might have to make a few changes and input certain information yourself (like the distance from your home to a fire hydrant) but otherwise it’s a fairly quick process.

 Allstate’s website provides a transparent and complete picture of how their claims process works.
 They list a few different options for filing claims: by contacting your agent directly, calling Allstate’s claims division, logging into the Allstate website and filing a claim, or by using the Allstate mobile app.

 Policygenius’ editorial content is not written by an insurance agent.
 It’s intended for informational purposes and should not be considered legal or financial advice.
-The review on this page is only for the carrier’s homeowners insurance products.
-Not all carriers are currently available through Policygenius.
-Speak to one of our licensed experts for more information on carrier availability.
+Consult a professional to learn what financial products are right for you.

 Security you can trust